Caseasauria: Evolution

 Caseasaurs first appear in the fossil record in the late Carboniferous, alongside many other early amniote groups.
 The earliest known synapsid, Asaphestera from the Bashkirian age, may be an eothyridid caseasaur.
 The earliest definitive caseasaur is Eocasea.

 Caseids thrived during the Kungurian age, and numerous large herbivorous caseids are known from the Kungurian of the United States.

-Caseasaurs are one of the two synapsid clades known to have survived into the Guadalupian epoch, along with varanopids.
+Caseasaurs are one of the two pelycosaur clades known to have survived into the Guadalupian epoch, along with varanopids.
 Two caseasaur taxa are known from the Guadalupian of Russia, representing the geologically youngest known caseasaurs: the small, possibly omnivorous or insectivorous Phreatophasma, and the large, herbivorous Ennatosaurus.

 Classification

 Caseasauria is generally regarded as the most basal clade of synapsids, with all other synapsids being grouped in the clade Eupelycosauria.
 However, not all studies have supported this position.
 In 2012, Roger Benson argued that most of the characters supporting a basal position for caseasaurs pertained to the skull, and presented a phylogenetic analysis incorporating more postcranial data that resolved a clade comprising ophiacodontids and varanopids as the basalmost synapsid clade.
 However, new postcranial data from eothyridids and basal caseids established that caseasaurs were more basal than ophiacodontids and varanopids after all, with the characters supporting a more derived position for caseasaurs being the result of convergent evolution between caseids and more derived synapsids.
 The diadectomorphs, conventionally regarded as anamniote tetrapods, may prove to be synapsids even more basal than Caseasauria.

 Most caseasaurs are divided into two families, Eothyrididae and Caseidae.
 The affinities of the earliest definitive caseasaur, Eocasea, are uncertain, with some phylogenetic analyses finding it to be a caseid and others finding it to be a basal caseasaur belonging to neither family.

 Three genera are typically regarded as belonging to the family Eothyrididae: Eothyris, Oedaleops, and Vaughnictis.
 However, some phylogenetic analyses have failed to resolve the eothyridids as a clade, instead finding them to be paraphyletic with respect to Caseidae.
 Asaphestera has been provisionally regarded as an eothyridid as well, without being included in a phylogenetic analysis.

 The remaining caseasaurs belong to the family Caseidae.